 Ideally, you will connect fixtures and install bulbs so you a have at least one place where you can test voltage at the fixture with the bulb powered on.
-This could be at the wire junction or at the fixture socket.
+Ieally, this is at the AMP® Pro Junction Hub.

 CHECK LAMP VOLTAGES